Carnegie Libraries of Illinois

 Built in 1906 - 1908 by Patton & Miller.
 Considering that it was funded partially from a 1901 Carnegie grant, the delay is rather remarkable.

 The building was renovated in 2000 and is still in use.
+The main interior is fairly intact, although furnishings are likely not where P&M intended.

 The Library's updated web site has a nice history page, with a pretty picture of the library's stained glass window.